oracle-livelabs/oci/oci-apm-getstarted/05-explore-trace-data/explore-trace-data.md

 	![Oracle Cloud, Trace Explorer](images/1-2-tx.png " ")

 2. The **Topology** diagram opens.
-This is the **Service topology** constructed from the flow of the 17 transactions executed by the Monitor.
+This is the **Service topology** constructed from the flow of the 15 traces, or transactions, executed by the Monitor.

 	![Oracle Cloud, Trace Explorer](images/1-3-tx.png " ")